na-na-hi/renget/archive/sfbf5.md

 \>"What is this?
 Some kind of joke—"
 \>notice the dragon's face syncing up with my mouth movements
 \>finally make the connection
 \>"Huh, that's odd.
-Anyways, you got any quests for me?"
+Anyways, you got any quests for me?"%%

 =============================================